barron-berenjan/drlnd_continuous_control/README.md

-# Continuous Control with DDPG
+# Continuous Control with Twin Delayed DDPG

-This repository provides the code required to train an agent using DDPG to solve the _Continuous Control_ assignment from Udacity's Deep Reinforcement Learning Nanodgree
+This repository provides the code required to train an agent using **Twin Delayed DDPG (TD3)** to solve the _Continuous Control_ assignment from Udacity's Deep Reinforcement Learning Nanodgree

 ## Environment